 It’s okay to take this time to work on areas of your life you’ve been wanting to focus on.
 Self-care is important.
-Finally committing to a new workout routine, looking inward and practicing meditation, taking a new class or scheduling a regular golf game with the guys—that’s all great.
+Finally committing to a new workout routine, looking inward and practicing meditation, taking a new class, or scheduling a regular golf game with the guys—that’s all great.

-But many times in divorce, you are going from a two-income household to a single income producing household.
-It’s important to remain financially responsible as you transition to this next chapter of life and of fatherhood, so make sure you’re keeping those “me” opportunities in check.
+But many times in divorce, you are going from a two-income household to a single-income household.
+It’s important to remain financially responsible as you transition to this next chapter of life and fatherhood.
+So, make sure to keep those “me” opportunities in check.

 Be the best co-parent you can be, even if your ex doesn’t deserve it.

 Silence speaks volumes, too.
-If you never mention your ex, your children may feel they can’t openly speak to you about how they’re spending half or more of their lives with your ex.
+If you never mention your ex, your children may feel they can’t openly speak to you about how they spend half or more of their lives.
 They may withhold information, and this could cause an irreparable rift in later years.